bloxstreet/support/docs/lr+-information/staff-regulations.md

 :::info

-At BloxStreet, it is imperative that staff members abide by a set of regulations in order to enhance the overall shopping experience for our customers.
+Here, staff members can find a set of regulations in order to enhance the overall shopping experience for our customers.
 The rules outlined below represent only a fraction of the many guidelines that staff members are expected to observe.
 For a detailed understanding of the consequences associated with specific offenses, refer to the Punishment Guide.

 :::